As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 Features of Sensor Camera

-• Auto Selection of Sensor: Gyroscope or Accelerometer.
+• Gyroscope or Accelerometer.

-• Auto Rotation: Portrait, Landscape.
+• Device Orientations: Portrait, Landscape.

 Package Contains